14 Super Cute Valentine’s Day Gift Ideas From Dollar Stores

 6. Say It With Chocolate

 Imagine sipping some deluxe hot cocoa in front of the fire.
-Five Below has chocolate bomb makers for sale for only $5.
 Making chocolate bombs are easy — all you need are two Hershey’s bars ($1.50 each), a pack of hot cocoa mix, milk and marshmallows if you like them.
-Watch both the chocolate and your stress melt.
+Then sit back, relax and watch both the chocolate and your stress melt away.

 Too much work?
 You can grab some fancy hot chocolate mixes for pennies each, and maybe a can of whipped cream.
+Turn the couch into a cuddle center.
 Taking the time to make a treat for the person you care about matters more than the money you spend.

 7. Toast to Your Love

 If you aren’t chocolate people (we’ve heard they exist), you can still get romantic in front of the fire.
-Some cool looking stemless wine glasses ($1 each from Dollar Tree) and a cheap but good bottle of wine is a perfect low key Valentine’s day gift.
+Some cool looking stemless wine glasses ($1.25 each from Dollar Tree) and a cheap but good bottle of wine is a perfect low key Valentine’s Day gift.
 There’s even a heart topped bottle opener and stopper set that you can give ($6.20 at Walmart).
+It even comes in a velvet lined box.

 8. Take a Luxurious Bath

 There’s nothing like relaxing after a long day, and you can help your darling get there.
 Soaking in the tub is a true luxury.
-Start off with a soothing bath bomb (Target pack of 5 for $4).
-Or you can give essential oils ($3 each from the Vitamin Shoppe) so they can put a few drops in the water for a relaxing bath.
+Start off with a soothing bath bomb (Target has a pack of 5 for $6).
+Or you can give essential oils (The Vitamin Shoppe has lots under $10) so they can put a few drops in the water for a relaxing bath.

 9. Lotions and Potions

 The perfect gift might be a lovely scented moisturizer.
-One of the most romantic things I’ve ever known was my dad rubbing lotion into my mom’s hands each night after a long day of working.
-A small container of shea butter is very affordable and then they think of you every time they use it ($4 Sally’s Beauty Supply).
+One of the most romantic things I’ve ever known was my dad rubbing lotion into my mom’s hands each night after a long day of work.
+A small container of shea butter is very affordable (under $4 at Sally’s Beauty Supply) and they’ll think of you every time they use it.

 10. A Good Night’s Sleep

-Guarantee sweet dreams with a sleep mask ($2 at Ulta).
+Guarantee sweet dreams with a sleep mask, which you can snag for $2 at Ulta.
 Hopefully they will fall asleep thinking of how wonderful you are.
-For about $7 you can get four pillow sachets, which are little scented bags packed with dry herbs for under their pillow to help them get their beauty sleep each night (Etsy including shipping).
+For about $9 you can get four pillow sachets, which are little scented bags packed with dry herbs for under their pillow to help them get their beauty sleep each night (Etsy including shipping).

 11. Gifts for the House

 It is pretty hard to resist these little ceramic animal planters at Dollar Tree.
-Online you have to get them in bulk but in the stores they sell individually for about a dollar.
+Online you have to get them in bulk but in the stores they sell individually for $1.25.
 They have sloths!
 The sloth market is really limited.
 There are also turtles, foxes, and elephants.
 They’re great for keys, jewelry, and all sorts of little items.

 12. Cute Stuff for Them